khiron/dBGAlignSlides/u6612992_BIOL8706_presentation.md

 Progressive alignment is a method that reduces the work required

 **Strategy**:
-- start with a phylogeny
+1. start with a phylogeny
-- align the **most closely related** sequences into a statistical model called a profile
+1. align the **most closely related** sequences into a statistical model called a profile

   </div>
   <div>

-## Phylogenetic tree
 ![fit](images/progressive_alignment_1.drawio.svg)

   </div>